furiousteam/BLOC-electron-wallet/README.md

 Resulting packages or installer can be found inside `dist/` directory.

 ### Porting for other coin
-Please see [this guide](docs/porting.md) if you want to adapt WalletShell to be use for your own TurtleCoin fork.
+Please see [this guide](docs/porting.md) if you want to adapt BLOC-electron-wallet to be use for your own BLOC fork.